 Nandi Hills Travel Guide – We had planned this trip for quite some time!
 All of us being minimalists, we’d calculated every penny for the trip.
 Each bus/cab ride, fuel prices on our chartered car, even the coffee prices!
+After all, Bangalore is expensive.

 Well, not everything by our trip outlines.
 But that’s just how traveling is.
 What fun is it when a journey goes with perfection anyway?
 But with my Nandi Hills experience, here’s everything to know about visiting Nandi Hills without hustle – thus Nandi Hills travel guide.